bilalazh/New-Tab-Custom-Page/README.md

 ## Todo:
-- add a way to enter one command and have it open multiple links for me Example : style it like the terminal command bars in the read me as well
+- add a way to enter one command and have it open multiple links for me

-//only good thing in this page
  - cute icon page loaded  with the page title